 When it comes to making decorating choices for the home, many people fear breaking established “design rules”.
 The reality is that many so-called design “no-no’s” are just myths that prevent us from making the choices that will transform a room from drab to fab.
 Well, we are here to de-bunk some of these absurd myths!

 1. Dark paint will make my room look small.

 On the surface, this rule makes sense.
 You see two boxes side-by-side.
 One is black and one is white.
 The white one looks bigger.
 SURELY, this optical illusion must be the case with a room interior.
 Nope!
 Dark paints often give a sense of elegance to a space, most specifically when paired with crisp white detailing in the crown molding, base boards and a light ceiling.
 When you paint the walls dark, you want the other elements to be lighter for contrast.
 The floor should be light, the rugs adding color or texture and the ceiling should definitely not be painted to match (or you will feel like you are in a box).
 The furniture can range from dark to light depending if you want a cozy or sophisticated vibe.
 Going dark on the walls is a bold move, but not one that will dwarf a room if done correctly.

 2. All the patterns have to be the same (floral, geometric, plaid).

 Curtains should match the wallpaper and pillows right?
 This isn’t Elizabethan times anymore.
 We are in an era of contrast, creativity and playfulness.
 We don’t recommend having every piece in the room being a different pattern, but mixing and matching patterns of similar color palettes in different scales and styles will add depth and interest to your space.
-We often layer stripes and organics, anchor large patterned pieces on a smaller patterned rug and will even pair floral with plaid.
+You can layer stripes and organics, anchor large patterned pieces on a smaller patterned rug and even pair floral with plaid.
 Have fun and relax.
 If you keep the colors minimal, you can go wilder with the pattern combinations.

 3. You can’t mix traditional and modern.